-A generation ago, parents balanced a checkbook, saved for a house and contributed to their company 401k.
-Today, millennial parents know how to make deposits and transfer money with a few taps of a smartphone but there’s still something to be said for the old cash-stashing ways of previous generations.
+Before the era of smartphones and online banking, the only way to keep track of finances was by balancing a checkbook to make sure you could save for that dream house and contribute to the company 401k.
+Today, millennial parents know how to make deposits and transfer money with a few taps on an app, but there’s still something to be said for the old cash-stashing ways of previous generations.
 We asked millennial parents what methods they use—technology and otherwise—to help them save for their family’s future.
 Here’s their best six tips.

 TIP #1: MEAL PLAN